PretendoNetwork/website/docs/en_US/install/azahar.md

 Once the update is complete, click OK.

 On your 3DS/2DS system, press START to exit Artic Setup Tool.
-You are now done with your 3DS/2DS system for this setup.
-It is no longer needed for the rest of this process.
+Your 3DS/2DS system is no longer needed for the rest of this guide.

 ## LLE module setup in Azahar

 In Azahar, click `Emulation`, then `Configure`.

 Select the `System` menu and click `Enable required LLE modules for online features`.
 Make sure this box is checked, then click OK.
-Please note that you will not be able to use savestates while this option is enabled, but you will not be able to play online when it is disabled.
+Please note that you will not be able to use savestates while this option is enabled, but you will not be able to connect online when it is disabled.

 <img src="/assets/images/docs/install/azahar/azahar_emulation_configure_LLE_module.png" width=100% height=auto/>